 Meet the Photographer

 As my business has grown, I found a love for capturing everyone's memories in a way that stops time and helps you remember the miracles in the moments before you.
-I have been honored to capture some of the last happy moments before a loved one has slipped into eternity and also those fleeting moments of childhood that are gone in the blink of an eye.
+I have been honored to capture some of the last happy moments before a loved one is taken into eternity and also those fleeting moments of childhood that are gone in the blink of an eye.

-As I reflect over my life, and my incredibly blessed marriage to Tony, I often smile at the memories that our walls hold.
-We have three amazing children, three adorable grandchildren, and five foster and exchange daughters.
-Our lives have been made richer by knowing and loving all of them.
+As I reflect over the years, and my incredibly blessed marriage to Tony, I often smile at the memories that our walls hold.
+We have three amazing children, four adorable grandchildren, and five foster and exchange daughters.
+Our lives are richer by knowing and loving all of them.
 My favorite response to the question that I am often asked is about how many children do we have is, "How would you like me to count them?"
 My husband and I chose to grow our family in a very non-traditional way and looking back I would not have it any other way!
 We love the diversity and the world perspectives that each of our children have shown us because it brightens my outlook on life and allows me to appreciate the wonder in theirs.